dt-demos/otel-vector/README.md

 curl http://localhost:5000/log?q=test_log
 ```

 Within Dynatrace, you can verify logs in the `Logs App` with a DQL statment such as this.
+If you adjust the value of `q`, then adjust the DQL filter too.

 ```
 fetch logs
-| filter matchesValue(service.name, "test_log")
+| filter matchesPhrase(content, "test_log")
 ```

-### Step 3: Make a test spans
+### Step 4: Make a test span

 In another terminal and in the base folder of the repo, make some logs by running this command.
 The `q` querystring is the name of the trace request.